ibm-cloud-docs/pattern-pvs-aix-resiliency/reference-architecture-pvs-aix-resiliency.md

 3. The transit gateway connects to managment VPC, which hosts your Next Generation Firewall, management subnets for your bastion hosts, and your Virtual Private Endpoint.
 4. Backup as a Service VPC is deployed as part of the backup service automation not for workloads.
 5. The Cobalt Iron VPE instance then communicates to the Cobalt Iron SaaS {{site.data.keyword.Bluemix_notm}} service.
-6. PowerVS workspace is deployed within the Power Virtual Server environment and connects to the Power Edge Router (PER).
+6. PowerVS workspace is deployed within the {{site.data.keyword.powerSysFull}} environment and connects to the Power Edge Router (PER).
 7. A local Power high availability standard cluster is then deployed within the workspace to provide local clustering.
 8. The management and workload VPC mentioned from the primary site is also deployed in disaster recovery.
 9. Global Replication Service (GRS) is deployed as part of Disaster Recovery Storage Area Network to Storage Area Network replication.